-6. Rules for Promotion (Ref: The Rajshahi University Academic Ordinance (RUAO), 2013 for B Sc in Engineering Curriculum in Colleges/Institutes Affiliated with RU, Article no. 15):
+6. Rules for Promotion (Ref.
+The Rajshahi University Academic Ordinance, 2013 for B.Sc. in Engineering Curriculum of the Affiliated Colleges/Institutes, Article no. 15):

 There shall be final examinations conducted by the Examinations Conducting Committee of the college/institute at the end of each semester.
 The results shall be finalized at the end of the even semester of the academic year.
 A student entering in an odd semester shall automatically move on to the next semester, unless she/he was debarred from appearing at the final examinations at the end of the semester.
 Individual course grades and GPA shall be announced within a date ordinarily not later than three weeks after the end of the semester final examinations.